Eugene McDermott

-Eugene McDermott (February 12, 1899 - August 23, 1973) was an American engineer and geophysicist who co-founded Geophysical Service Incorporated (GSI) in 1930 and later its parent company Texas Instruments in 1951.
+Eugene McDermott (February 12, 1899 – August 23, 1973) was an American engineer and geophysicist who co-founded Geophysical Service Incorporated (GSI) in 1930 and later its parent company Texas Instruments in 1951.
 One of his most widely acclaimed early patented inventions enabled oil exploration equipment that used reflection seismographs to map underground rock strata using sound wave technology, a method still widely used today in oil exploration.
 Other inventions ranged from geochemical applications to antisubmarine warfare, often focusing on the use of sonar.

 Early life and career

 Born in Brooklyn, New York, McDermott graduated from Stevens Institute of Technology in 1919 with a mechanical engineering degree.
 Upon graduation, he began working for the Goodyear Rubber Company.
 In 1923, McDermott found work with Western Electric Company where he first met J. Clarence Karcher.
 Earlier, Everette Lee DeGolyer, vice president and general manager of Amerada Petroleum Corporation, had learned of Karcher's 1921 experiments with the seismograph and held a meeting with Karcher that resulted in the creation of Geophysical Research Corporation (GRC) of Tulsa, where Karcher was made vice president.
 GRC was created as a subsidiary of Amerada Oil, of which DeGolyer was a board member and rose to the office of President.

 McDermott received a Master of Arts in physics from Columbia University in 1925 and immediately began to work for his friend Karcher who hired him to work for Geophysical Research Corporation.
-GRC introduced the seismographic reflection method which was quickly accepted by the petroleum industry as a promising new tool.
+GRC introduced the seismographic reflection method to locate oil deposits which was quickly accepted by the petroleum industry as a promising new tool.
 The method attempted to locate the domes and anticlines that held oil deposits, by using a controlled explosion on the surface to beam sound waves into the earth.
 Strategically placed sensors then recorded the speed and frequency at which the waves were reflected back to the surface by subterranean layers of rock, with the goal of creating a record of the depth, density, and physical properties of each layer.